3 Best Gutter Guard Companies in Andalusia, AL

 There are six primary gutter guard types.
 These include the following:

-• Foam guards are light and easy to install.
-Debris collects on the foam instead of in your gutter.
-On average, you can expect to pay $2.46 per linear foot for foam guards.
+• Foam guards consist of pieces of foam that sit in your gutters to block debris.
+They're light and easy to install.
+On average, you can expect to spend $2.46 per linear foot for foam guards.

-• Micro-mesh guards are usually the most effective.
-Micro-mesh guards have smaller holes than regular mesh guards and let even less debris through.
+• Micro-mesh guards have even smaller holes than mesh guards and let even less debris through than mesh.
+These types of guards are very effective.
 On average, you can expect to pay $5.11 per linear foot for micro-mesh guards.

 *Cost data based on sample pricing for DIY gutter guards from multiple national hardware retailers and adjusted for local cost of living.